RonnieLutalo/Nsimbi-Manager-Backend-Services/README.md

 Software solution aimed at helping users to keep track of their expenses easily.

 #### Technologies 🚀
-- ASP.NET Core 6 for API and Class Libraries
+- ASP.NET Core 6 for API and MVC Razor Pages
+- .NET Stadard 2.1 for Class Libraries
 - Entity Framework Core for Data Access
 - MediatR
 - AutoMapper for Domain model object mapping